What does Executive Function Coaching look like at Landmark College?

 - Transitions from high school to college to work.

-How is EF support at Landmark College different from supports at other institutions?
+How is EF support at Landmark College different from other institutions?

 Traditional colleges are not engineered to manage EF challenges in students.
 They lack LC’s focused, integrated, yet global approach to student learning and operating differences.
 Learn more about how the college experience at Landmark College compares to those that provide “accommodations” for students seeking EF support.

 A common challenge among college students—and of course students at Landmark College—is effective deployment of executive function skills and abilities.
 Landmark College provides EF support through advising, coaching, universal design-based pedagogies, and integrated technologies.
 Outside the classroom, LC provides EF support through our robust student life curriculum, which includes highly trained residence hall deans (RDs) who understand the challenges related to still-developing EF skills.

 Online Training in Executive Function for Educators

 Are you an education professional who wants to learn more about executive function?
 Landmark College offers a Professional Certificate in Learning Differences and Neurodiversity with a specialization in executive function.